HasibGit/Gym-Bro/README.md

 - Firebase firestore for cloud database
 - Firebase for authentication
 - AngularFire package to work with cloud Firestore
-- For getting exercise data, this free api has been used. https://rapidapi.com/mortimerbrian135/api/exerciseapi3
+- For getting exercise data, this free api has been used provided by RapidApi. <br /> https://rapidapi.com/mortimerbrian135/api/exerciseapi3